- Code ARTV2038

 - Mode of delivery Online or In Person

 See Future Offerings

-This topic-based course takes the form of a studio-based workshop led by a specialist practitioner in the visual arts.
+Workshop Atelier is a special topic-based course that takes the form of a studio-based workshop led by a specialist practitioner or practitioners in the visual arts.
 It provides the opportunity for students to undertake interdisciplinary study in a focused area of studio practice under the tutelage of a leader in the field.
 Workshop Atelier aims to utilise the skills of visiting artists to the School of Art, or to tap the specific skills of existing staff, in projects designed to expand the technical and conceptual skills of students that can then be applied and developed in their own studio discipline.

 This course may be delivered as a semester length course or offered as an intensive.

 This course is repeatable for credit, up to a maximum of 24 units, and if repeated must be repeated with a different topic each time.